 In short, yes!
 GDPR was not initially intended for private landlords.
 It was drafted to deal with some of the more outrageous uses of personal data by tech like Google and Facebook.

-Many high-profile cases with flagrant breach of privacy rights have been cited in recent years.
+Many high-profile cases with flagrant breaches of privacy rights have been cited in recent years.

 However, a landlord has contractual obligations to a tenant and time to time need to exchange information with service providers.